nref/BrowseRouter/README.md

 ### Sources

-- You can optionally specify a "source preference" which matches the window title of the application used to open the link.
+- You can specify a "source preference" which matches the window title and the process name of the application used to open the link.
   - For example, with this in the previous example `config.ini`:

     ```ini
     [sources]
-    *Microsoft Teams* = ff
+    * - Notepad -> notepad = ff
     ```

-    Then clicking a link in Microsoft Teams will open the link in Firefox, regardless of the URL.
+    Then clicking a link in Notepad (end of the windows title ending with " - Notepad" with the process named "notepad") will open the link in Firefox, regardless of the URL.

+- Wildcards and full regular expressions may be used to match source window titles and process name the same way urls are.
+[See Urls section](#Urls).

-- In the case of a conflict between a source preference and a URL preference, the source preference wins.
+- Sources preferences takes precedence over all URLs preferences, so in the case of a conflict between a source preference and a URL preference, the source preference wins.

 ### Urls